victor-luu191/job_analytics/README.md

 Each job post is regarded as a document and each skill is an entry in the vocabulary of skills.
 The features for LDA are represented by a document-skill matrix whose each entry _e(d, s)_ is occurrence count of skill _s_ in document _d_.
 As the skills can be uni-, bi- or tri-grams, there is one important difference from counting uni-gram words in documents: __counts of certain skills can be over-estimated__!!!
 For example, count of _programming_, as a skill itself, can be inflated as it also appears in other skills including 'Java programming', 'Python programming' and so on.

 The script in `extract_feat.ipynb` handles this problem by first counting occurence of longer n-grams.
 Once the couting is done, it removes longer n-grams from documents and go on to count shorter n-grams.
-The removal gets rid of over-estimation.
+The removal gets rid of the over-estimation.

 3. Cluster skills using LDA.
-We adopt the LDA module in scikit-learn.
+I adopt the LDA module in scikit-learn.
+The script is in `cluster_skill.ipynb`.

 4. Connect job titles.
-Given topic distribution of each job post learnt by LDA, we can compute topic similarity between any two job posts as the similarity of two topic distributions.
+Given topic distribution of each job post learnt by LDA, we can compute topic similarity score between any two job posts as the similarity of their topic distributions.

+Given two job titles t and t' with their sets of job posts P(t) and P(t'), we define similarity between t and t' as the average of pairwise similarity scores of pairs of posts (p, p') where p and p' belong to P(t) and P(t') respectively.

+Similarity scores between pairs of job titles under the same domain are precomputed by the script in `sim_by_domain.ipynb`.
+Similarly, similarity scores between pairs of job titles with same primary function are precomputed in `sim_by_func.ipynb`.

 5. Determine consistency among job posts.